lovebrew/lovebrew.github.io/bundler/index.md

 ## Getting Started

-A typical directory structure when using LÖVEBrew looks like the following:
+A typical directory structure looks like the following:

 ```
 SuperProject